nhoizey/pack11ty/src/pages/documentation/index.md

 [Pack11ty]{.pack11ty} provides many features out of the box:

-- [Collections](collections/) built automatically from subfolders of `src/`
-- Pagination for yearly and monthly archives
+- [Collections](collections/) built automatically from root folders, with pagination for yearly and monthly archives
 - [JavaScript and CSS assets](assets/)
-  - split in inline critical and external additional parts, with hashes for cache busting
+  - inline critical JavaScript and CSS for performance
+  - external and asynchronous JavaScript and CSS, with hashes for cache busting
   - JavaScript, CSS and HTML built separately
   - Dev mode with live reload
 - [Responsive images](responsive-images/) built from simple Markdown and presets